Tier-zap46290/Pill-Land/README.md

 # hello-world
 Project Website - Pill Land

-This website is just a sample project
+The project contains a one-page website merely coded as a sample project.

+Languages used : HTML, CSS, Javascript